Sovereign (British coin): Victorian era

 The weight of a newly-struck sovereign was intended to be 123.274 grains (7.98802 g).
 It ceased to be legal currency for £1 if found to weigh less than 1221/2 grains (Note: Changed in 1821 from a minimum weight of 122.75 grains as experience had shown that to be too small a tolerance, and reaffirmed at the 1821 figure in 1838 and in 1843.) (i.e. a deficiency of 11/2 pence in gold per sovereign).
+Banks and merchants checked sovereigns quickly with small hand-held rocker balances.
+Commercial balances were set to the sovereign's minimum legal current weight rather than its original mint weight.
+A coin that tipped the balance passed; one that was too light was set aside for reweighing.
+Some versions combined this tipping test with slots or gauges for checking a coin's diameter and thickness, allowing underweight, clipped or counterfeit pieces to be detected without reading a scale.
+Rocker balances had already been used for earlier British gold coins and were adapted for the sovereign after its introduction in 1817.
 By the early 1840s, the Bank of England estimated that twenty per cent of the gold coins that came into its hands were lightweight.
 In part to boost the sovereign's reputation in trade, the Bank undertook a programme of recoinage, melting lightweight gold coins and using the gold for new, full-weight ones.
 Between 1842 and 1845, the Bank withdrew and had recoined some £14 million in lightweight gold, about one-third the amount of that metal in circulation.
 This not only kept the sovereign to standard, it probably removed most of the remaining guineas still in commerce.
 The unlucky holder of a lightweight gold coin could only turn it in as bullion, would lose at least 11/2 pence because of the lightness and often had to pay an equal amount to cover the Bank of England's costs.
 There was also increased quality control within the Royal Mint; by 1866, every gold and silver coin was weighed individually.
 The result of these efforts was that the sovereign became, in Sir John Clapham's later phrase, the "chief coin of the world".